ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

 Applications running in {{site.data.keyword.cloud_notm}} can be bound to your {{site.data.keyword.databases-for-postgresql_full}} service.

 {{site.data.keyword.cloud_notm}} uses a manifest file - `manifest.yml` to associate an application with a service.
 Follow these steps to create your manifest file.
-- In an editor, open a new file and add the following:
+- In an editor, open a new file and add the text:
   ```
   ---
   applications: